amandangol/chemsphere/README.md

 ### First Launch

-On first launch, you'll be presented with an onboarding sequence introducing the key features of ChemVerse.
+On first launch, you'll be presented with an onboarding sequence introducing the key features of ChemSphere.
 You can swipe through each screen or tap "Skip" to proceed directly to the main app.

 ### Navigation